codurance/site/src/_posts/2020-05-19-promises-and-lies.md

 ## Promises in Javascript

 Promises were added to Javascript as a standard means to avoid nesting callback functions.
 Before promises each function could have it's own functions that would be called once the job is completed.
 They are mostly used for asynchronous events.
-Promises are really a Future - this even it going to happen at some point.
 They are not a means of lazy evaluation or for process control.
+Functions that have an async result typically now return a Promise.

 Promises have the following format: